AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-6
+Ruby-Tutorial-7
 ===============

-The sixth tutorial is about client side.
-Here I will be creating javascript validation on the new articles form
+The 7th tutorial is on SASS/Display.
+This project has already been using SASS, Compass (for Susy Grid).

 ##Functionality Included
 * simple login system using Sorcery gem